-It should be noted that SWIFT is installed "locally" under your own user name.
-That is to say, anyone else logging on as a different user, will not see any changes you make here.
+Please, note that SWIFT is installed "locally" under your own user name.
+That is to say, anyone else logging on as a different user will not see any changes you make here.

-One of the main purpose of SWIFT's Style Map is to show Word users what Word Styles are "mapped" to DBT Styles.
-Or equally more important, what is NOT mapped.
+One of the main purposes of SWIFT's Style Map is to show Word users which Word Styles are "mapped" to DBT Styles, and equally important, which styles are NOT mapped.

-Any Word Style which is not mapped, will simply be brought into DBT as left aligned text unless you select a DBT Style to "map" it to.
+Any Word Style which is not mapped is simply brought into DBT as left aligned text, unless you select a DBT Style to map it to.

-This is a drop down list which displays all available DBT Templates.
-Your first task should be to select an appropriate Template for the document you wish produced in braille.
+This list displays all available DBT templates.
+Your first task should be to select an appropriate template for the document you wish produced in braille.

-If you are open a document which has previously been opened in SWIFT version 5 (this version) and had changed the Target Template, it will be the changed Template which will be shown here.
-This allows you to work with multiple Word documents which use different DBT Templates.
+If you are opening a document which has previously been opened in SWIFT version 5 (this version) and you have previously changed the Target Template, that template will be shown.
+This allows you to work with multiple Word documents which use different DBT templates.

-Please note the comment in the dialog above which reads: "You have not made any changes to the default style mappings for this template.
+Please, note the comment in the screen shot above which reads: "You have not made any changes to the default style mappings for this template.
 These same mappings will be used if you open this document directly in to DBT (without using SWIFT)."

-Saves any changes of mappings you have made away from the default mapping contained in your chosen DBT Template.
-Note that this will be saved in your user folder %appdata%\duxbury\swift\Templates.
-These settings will be used for all future work on your system when you select the corresponding Template.
+This button saves any changes of mappings you have made.
+(This changes the style map away from the default mapping contained in your chosen DBT template.)
+Note that this change will be saved in your user folder %appdata%\duxbury\swift\Templates.
+These settings will be used for all future work on your system when you select the corresponding template.
 To restore all settings to their defaults:

-Reverts any changes made back to the default settings.
+Reverts any changes you have just made back to the default settings.

 Allows you to import a Style Map (*.mws) file from another user or system.